• Education:OTD, Clinical Doctorate in Occupational Therapy, Chatham University, Dec 2016

 Scholarly, Research, and/or Practice Interests

 Dr. Escher’s academic and scholarly interests focus on ensuring that all people can engage as fully as they desire in important occupations.
-This includes consideration of academic, clinical, and scholarship contexts.
 Her clinical OT practice spans the life course from NICU and pediatric units at an acute care hospital, inpatient rehabilitation with older adults, home-based care for older adults with low vision, and community-based practice for adults with communication challenges.
 Her primary scholarly interests are with adults in community-based settings and teaching and learning for adults.
-Her most recent scholarly work promotes best practices – including evaluation, goal setting, and intervention – when working with adults with communication impairments.
+Her current research is focused on work with the Middlesex Jail and House of Correction on an Older Adult Reentry Unit with an interprofessional team at Sargent College.
+Other recent scholarly work promotes best practices – including evaluation, goal setting, and intervention – when working with adults with communication impairments.
 In the area of teaching and learning she spearheaded a project in collaboration with students and other faculty to create a resource guide entitled: Inclusive Teaching and Learning for Occupational Therapy Experiential Education.
-Her teaching philosophy includes commitment to inclusive teaching practices and supporting students’ development into reflective practitioners who integrate knowledge for clinical decision making.
+Her teaching philosophy includes commitment to inclusive teaching practices and supporting students’ development into reflective practitioners who integrate skills and knowledge for clinical decision making.

 Courses Taught